drew-chidi/ml_forensics_project/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/d7gpv8faz1okvmk4uzpv.png)

 2. To get information about the VMAs of a particular process ID, take an ID from the running process and run the command below.
 In our case, our process ID is the ID of our Python3 process.
-If you didn't take note of the process ID from running the info proc on the GDB command line, you should look out for the python process as indicated in the image below.
+If you didn't take note of the process ID from running the info proc on the GDB command line, you should look out for a python process as indicated in the image below.
 ```
-python3 vol.py -f /path/to/dump.lime linux.proc.Map --pid <PID>
+python3 vol.py -f /path/to/mem_dump.lime linux.proc.Map --pid <PID>
 ```
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ck4lp6eu8671i5kif80b.png)